zdravkov/kendo-docs/api/wrappers/jsp/chart/xaxisitem-labels.md

 ### visible `boolean`

-The visibility of the labels.
+If set to true the chart will display the x axis labels.
+By default the x axis labels are visible.

 #### Example
     <kendo:chart-xAxisItem-labels visible="visible">